 Although Uber is becoming more popular and therefore more widely used in the larger cities of Costa Rica, there are still plenty of times when getting a taxi is your only option or the easier one.

-Even though its rare taking the wrong taxi can be dangerous and taxi drivers with not the best of intentions can see you as an opportunity to rob you and then leave you on some unfamiliar place or corner.
+Even though its rare, taking the wrong taxi can be dangerous and taxi drivers with not the best of intentions can see it as an opportunity to rob you and then leave you on some unfamiliar place or corner.

 To avoid any of these unfortunate situations, then when you need a taxi get one from your hotel or any hotel nearby.
 The reason being is that hotels usually have their preferred taxi drivers that have been “vetted” and that they can trust.

 Another good idea is to use either Google Maps or an app like maps.me so that way you can follow where you are going and if you see anything unusual about the direction you are going, you can just get out and catch another taxi.

 Costa Rica is not as wealthy as alot of other countries and therefore just a small amount of money can go a long way.
 Therefore its always prudent to use caution when taking out your wallet or any time you are showing money whether its buying a souvenir or paying your bill at a restaurant.